jcrozum/biobalm/Algorithm.md

    > Sam: As far as I recall, NFVS by Van Giang uses Petri net unfolding to obtain this pre-order on $N$.
 To simplify the method, we may start by using symbolic BDD reachability first and only resort to other methods if this fails.
 In my experience, once the sub-space where the attractor resides is known, symbolic reachability is often quite fast (this is what we also use in AEON: we try to converge towards such subspace using reductions, but most of the time is spent on these reductions, not on detecting the attractor in the final subspace).
    >
    > Another alternative may be that if symbolic/unfolding analysis takes too long, we return the whole $S$ as a "reasonable approximation" of the resulting attractors.

+   > Giang: I agree the alternative.
+With the new method I presented today, I hope that after Preprocessing SSF, `F_m` has only one state.
+However, `F_m` still may have more than one state.
+In this case, all analysis may take too long time, and it is reasonable to just return the whole `S`.

    Finally, we return a collection of attractors $A_1, \ldots, A_k$ (or their representatives) that reside within this minimal trap space $S$.